Extension Educator, STEM

 Meghan McCleary is a Science, Technology, Engineering, and Mathematics (S.T.E.M.)
 Educator with the University of Illinois Extension.
-Meghan aims to encourage an interest in science and engineering throughout Cook County with a variety of programming including hands on demonstrations, fun, cost-effective activities for students, and professional development for teachers, parents, and mentors.
+Meghan aims to encourage an interest in science and engineering throughout Cook County with a variety of programming including professional development for teachers, administrators, parents, and mentors, hands on demonstrations, and fun, cost-effective activities for students.

 Thinking about NGSS: Introducing the Practices (Grades K-2, 3-5, 6-8, 9-12)�

 Looking for ways to begin to align your instruction with the NGSS?
 Learn ways to incorporate science and engineering practices into your instruction.
 Participants will experience and examine a series of science and engineering activities as a starting point for integrating the NGSS.
 Extension Educators will help you update and revise your curriculum so that it begins to address core disciplinary ideas, crosscutting concepts and scientific practices.
 Sessions and activities can be tailored to desired grade levels and ambitions; choose science and/or engineering concepts as the focus of the session.

 Introducing Engineering in the NGSS� (Grades K-5, 6-8, 9-12)

 Don't know how to start using engineering in your classroom?
 Use this introductory session as a take-off point to start using the engineering design process with your students.
 This workshop is aimed at teachers new to engineering in the context of the NGSS.

 Engineering Design Projects for Specific Grade Bands (Grades 3-5, 6-8)